GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 The multi-class ecosystem model utilized all data in the training data library while the Intertidal model was developed using only training data points located within the [DEA Intertidal Extents high confidence intertidal region](https://knowledge.dea.ga.gov.au/data/product/dea-intertidal/#core-product-layers).
 Functionally, this meant that within the bounded extents of the Intertidal modelled region, any training points included in the model that were not defined as Intertidal Seagrass were considered Intertidal.
 For a discussion on the implications of this aspect of the model classification see Intertidal [Caveat](./?tab=quality) section.

-Multi-class and binary random-forest models were fit for each region using: **CONFIRMATION PLEASE - looking for plain English descriptions**
+Multi-class and binary random-forest models were fit for each region using:

-- 800 estimators (trees?)
+- Number of trees (800): A large ensemble size ensures stable, reliable predictions by aggregating insights from many diverse trees, reducing the impact of any single tree's errors.
-- Minimum samples split of 2 (branches?)
+- Minimum samples per split (2): Set to the minimum allowed value to give the model maximum flexibility in finding predictive patterns, particularly useful when relationships in the data are complex or subtle.
-- Minimum samples leaf of 1 (leaves?)
+- Minimum samples per leaf (1): Allows the model to capture fine-grained patterns and edge cases in the data without artificially constraining individual tree decisions.
+The large number of trees (800) provides natural protection against overfitting.
-- Maximum depth of 10 (decisions/splits/branches?)
+- Maximum depth (10): Limits tree complexity to prevent overfitting while still allowing enough depth to capture meaningful multi-level interactions between variables.
+Strikes a balance between model expressiveness and generalizability.

-Each model was first trained and evaluated using a [k-fold cross-validation train/test split](https://scikit-learn.org/stable/modules/cross_validation.html#computing-cross-validated-metrics) of the training data  to report accuracy statistics and refine optimal model parameters.
-Overall model accuracy statistics are reported in the [Quality](./?tab=quality) tab.
-Optimized model parameters were then used to retrain the final random-forest classifiers using the full training data set for the multi-class model and the intertidal masked training data set for the seagrass model.
+A [k-fold cross-validation](https://scikit-learn.org/stable/modules/cross_validation.html#computing-cross-validated-metrics) approach was used to assess model behaviour and optimise the model parameters.
+Optimized model parameters were used to fit the final models using the full training data set for the multi-class model and the intertidal masked training data set for the seagrass model.
+A monte carlo resampling framework was used to validate the mapping products and calculate accuracy metrics including overall accuracy, class-based accuracy and relevant confidence intervals.
+Overall model accuracy statistics are reported in the [Quality](https://pr-512-preview.khpreview.dea.ga.gov.au/data/product/dea-coastalecosystems/?tab=quality) tab.

 The combined 2021 and 2022 stacks of covariate-trained training data ensured the classifier models were suitable for prediction into both years.
 Common covariates that exhibited a top-10 feature importance for the ecosystem models included the NDVI and MNDWI percentiles as well as the coastal-connectivity.
 Common top-10 feature importance covariates for the seagrass models included the tasselled cap wetness percentiles and red_edge, nir and swir bands from the low-tide [DEA Tidal Composite](https://knowledge.dea.ga.gov.au/data/product/dea-tidal-composites/) (Fig. 7).